Death & Terminal Illness

 - If your spouse held Optional Life Insurance through UBC and has died, please contact us to initiate a claim.

-- If your dependent spouse or child has died, you will need to notify Sun Life and remove them you’re your benefit plan.
+- If your dependent spouse or child has died, you will need to notify Sun Life and remove them from your benefit plan.

 - You may need to name new beneficiaries for your life insurance and pension.